harrisonhoward/PasswordManager/README.md

 ### Features in the works
 **Account Management**
 Be able to manage your account.
-Such as deleting, changing your password and staying signed in.
-As well as more optional security, as always request the password when editing or creating passwords.
+Such as deleting and changing your password.
+As well as more optional security like, request the password when editing or creating passwords.

 **Admin**
 The first account created will automatically be assigned as an Admin.
 Be able to manage all users (not passwords).

 **More control of the passwords**
-Be able to save your passwords in an CSV file (options to be encrypted or in plain text) and delete passwords.
+Be able to save your passwords in an CSV file (options to be encrypted or in plain text).

 **More options to be added to passwords**
 Such as, the date it was created and specific tags (Email, Discord).